 Since productions aren’t necessarily shooting now because of the ongoing COVID-19 situation, filmmakers are likely more focused on the writing and pre-production stages of their projects.
-This would also be a good time to think about any potential errors and omissions (E&O) that you may be overlooking during the writing phase.
+This would also be a good time for you to think about how you can protect your film project from any potential errors and omissions (E&O) that you may be overlooking during the writing phase.

 There are plenty of examples of film projects that overlooked E&O due diligence, resulting in some nasty legal disputes.
 And there are other projects that did their E&O due diligence, allowing them to more easily win court cases.
 We’ll review some of those in this blog post, and discuss some E&O insurance options.